Lincoln gas price comparison: Cheapest gas in the area - NewsBreak

 Lincoln gas price comparison: Cheapest gas in the area

-(LINCOLN, NE) For bargain hunters there may be no better target than gas, with the cheapest station in the Lincoln area offering savings of $0.57 per gallon.
+(LINCOLN, NE) Gas prices vary across in the Lincoln area, but if you’re willing to head for the cheapest station, you could be saving up to $0.57 per gallon.

-On Saturday the cheapest gallon of unleaded regular in the area was at Costco at 1620 Pine Lake Rd.
-Regular there was listed at $2.83 per gallon Wednesday, compared to $3.4 at Hy-Vee at 7101 Pioneers Blvd, which GasBuddy clocked as the most expensive station in the area.
+Costco at 1620 Pine Lake Rd was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.83 per gallon Wednesday.
+By comparison, the most expensive gallon was at Hy-Vee at 7101 Pioneers Blvd, where a gallon of regular was selling for $3.4.

-Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
-As of 04:45 PM, Tuesday, the average price was $3.08 per gallon for regular.
+Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
+Across the greater Lincoln area, GasBuddy recorded the average price of gas at $3.05 per gallon for regular.

 |Regular